 “Not only have Karen’s vision and devotion helped dramatically improve the way people are living with Parkinson’s in Cleveland, she is also a leader in the international Parkinson’s community, recognized for her advocacy, fundraising and innovation,” said Zack Paris, president of the InMotion Board of Directors.
 “We are thrilled to have presented the first InMotion Parkinson’s Visionary Award to Karen and to have welcomed Parkinson’s leaders from throughout the country to InMotion and to our event.”

 Exercise has long been shown to help people with Parkinson’s manage their symptoms and, since it opened in March of 2015, InMotion has helped people living with Parkinson’s and their families feel better every day.
 InMotion’s classes are led by a team of more than 30 coaches in boxing, yoga, cycling, tai-chi, and “Better Every Day” Parkinson’s-specific exercises.
 Healing arts classes, such as dancing, singing, painting and drumming, along with educational lectures and support groups, help create an environment where clients feel nurtured and part of a supportive community.

-Every six months InMotion clients can participate in a series of physical assessments that help determine strengths and weaknesses and measures such things as mobility, stability, strength, and balance.
-Clients are then provided an individualized report with recommendations that is updated after each subsequent assessment based on their progress.
+Every six months InMotion clients can participate in a series of physical assessments that help determine strengths and weaknesses and measure such things as mobility, stability, strength and balance.
+Clients are then provided an individualized report with recommendations that is updated after each subsequent assessment, based on their progress.